unirakun/hoc-react-loader/README.md

 # hoc-react-loader
 [![CircleCI](https://circleci.com/gh/Zenika/hoc-react-loader.svg?&style=shield&circle-token=07eae4d9bdbe138c04d32753312ba543a4e08f34)](https://circleci.com/gh/Zenika/hoc-react-loader/tree/master) [![NPM Version](https://badge.fury.io/js/hoc-react-loader.svg)](https://www.npmjs.com/package/hoc-react-loader) [![Coverage Status](https://coveralls.io/repos/github/Zenika/hoc-react-loader/badge.svg?branch=master)](https://coveralls.io/github/Zenika/hoc-react-loader?branch=master)

+This is a [higher order component](https://facebook.github.io/react/docs/higher-order-components.html) ("HOC").
+It's an advanced pattern used in React that let you reuse code logic, it can be summarized as a component factory.
+It improves isolation, interoperability and maintainability of your code base.

-This is a higher order component ("HOC").
-Its purpose is to call a `load` callback passed through the `props` of a component only once (at `componentWillMount`).
+**hoc-react-loader**'s purpose is to call a `load` callback passed through the `props` of a component only once (at `componentWillMount`).
 This is convenient to load data from a backend for instance.
 The component shows a loading indicator when it's waiting for the props to be defined.
 The loading indicator can be changed easily.

 ## Demos
 You can test some examples [here](https://zenika.github.io/hoc-react-loader/).